Middle East and North Africa

 The Yemen Humanitarian Fund

 The Yemen Humanitarian Fund (YHF) which was established in 2015, is a rapid and flexible funding mechanism supporting national and international NGOs and UN agencies, to respond to the most pressing or critical emergencies in a fast-changing environment.
-Under the leadership of the Humanitarian Coordinator for Yemen, the YHF supports the timely allocation and disbursement of donor resources to the most critical humanitarian needs defined in the Yemen Humanitarian Response Plan.
+Under the leadership of the Humanitarian Coordinator for Yemen, the YHF supports the timely allocation and disbursement of donor resources to the most critical humanitarian needs defined in the Yemen Humanitarian Needs and Response Plan.

 Resources